nyg/yield-borg/README.md

 ## TODO

-* Improve style (tooltip, smartphones, etc.)
+* Nicer communit index page (spacing, tooltip)
-* Complete historical data for USDC (asked SwissBorg…)
+* Get ride of duplicate code between the two charts
-* Add a table with monthly average yields
+* Add a 30-day average for each line
-* Add cron job for community index
+* Add a table with the monthly yield averages
-* Add settings page to choose
+* Obtain complete historical data for USDC
-    * line type of chart
+* Caching of endpoints?
-    * scale for yields (genesis premium, community premium, no premium)
+* Write an ARCH.md?